MartinPellizzer/terrawhisper-compiler/articles/allium-sativum/medicine.md

-- **Raw Consumption**:   Eat raw garlic cloves for maximum health benefits, as it retains its potent allicin content, known for its antibacterial and antifungal properties.
+- **Garlic Raw Consumption**:   Eat raw garlic cloves for maximum health benefits, as it retains its potent allicin content, known for its antibacterial and antifungal properties.
-- **Crushing/Chopping**:   Crushing or chopping garlic releases allicin, enhancing its medicinal properties.
+- **Garlic Crushing/Chopping**:   Crushing or chopping garlic releases allicin, enhancing its medicinal properties.
 Let it sit for a few minutes before cooking to maximize allicin formation.
-- **Cooking Lightly**:   Lightly cooking garlic can preserve its health benefits while making it milder.
+- **Garlic Cooking Lightly**:   Lightly cooking garlic can preserve its health benefits while making it milder.
 Avoid overcooking to maintain its nutritional value.
 - **Garlic Supplements**:   Consider garlic supplements if raw or cooked garlic is not preferable.
 These are available in various forms, such as capsules or oil extracts.
 - **Garlic Tea**:   Brew garlic tea by steeping crushed garlic cloves in hot water.
 This is a soothing way to incorporate garlic into your diet and can be sweetened with honey.
-- **Fermented Garlic**:   Fermenting garlic enhances its bioavailability and introduces probiotics.
+- **Garlic Fermented Garlic**:   Fermenting garlic enhances its bioavailability and introduces probiotics.
 Fermented garlic can be consumed on its own or added to dishes.
 - **Garlic Oil**:   Make garlic-infused oil for culinary use.
 Use it in dressings or drizzle it on dishes for a mild garlic flavor while benefiting from its medicinal properties.
-- **Pickled Garlic**:   Pickling garlic preserves its nutritional value and adds a tangy flavor.
+- **Garlic Pickled**:   Pickling garlic preserves its nutritional value and adds a tangy flavor.
 Pickled garlic cloves make a tasty and healthy addition to salads or as a side dish.
-- **Roasting Whole Bulbs**:   Roast whole garlic bulbs for a milder taste.
+- **Garlic Roasting Whole Bulbs**:   Roast whole garlic bulbs for a milder taste.
 The cloves can be spread on bread or mixed into dishes for a rich, roasted flavor.
-- **Combining with Other Foods**:   Enhance the taste and health benefits by combining garlic with other nutritious foods.
+- **Garlic Combining with Other Foods**:   Enhance the taste and health benefits by combining garlic with other nutritious foods.
 For example, garlic and ginger together create a potent immune-boosting combination.

 ## What precautions should you take when using garlic as a medicine?